glaucogoncalves/nio/README.md

 The goal of this course is to stimulate learning of concepts associated with optimization, specifically for large-scale problems, with a focus on developing modeling and solution skills through classical and nature-inspired strategies for continuous or integer variables, linear and nonlinear functions, single and multi-objective problems with or without restrictions.

 The theoretical content and practical demonstrations will be taught through **synchronous face-to-face meetings**.
-As support, students will also be directed to videos and short texts selected from a careful selection of different sources.
+As support, students will also be directed to videos and short texts carefully selected from different sources.

 ## Grading